 - 5 minute wait (for cooling) required between grinds

-The Bodum Bistro scores an average of just under 4 stars on Amazon at the time of writing, from over 1,970 reviewers.
-Nearly three quarters give 4 or 5 stars.
+The Bodum Bistro scores an average of over 3.5 stars on Amazon at the time of writing, from nearly 2,350 reviewers.
+Over two-thirds give 4 or 5 stars.
 Overall satisfaction with it is high, with the main plus points being value for money, efficiency, and ease of use.

 Some users don't like the 5-minute wait that's recommended between 20-second grinds, but that's down to the laws of physics with a compact grinder like this, so there's not much that can be done there.
 And sometimes the use of oily beans causes some mess in the glass jar, which necessitates rinsing it out before the next grind.